Sign up to our Newsletter

 Once you’ve gone through the arduous process of applying to law schools and anxiously awaiting responses, you should hopefully receive several offer letters from your top law schools.
 Choose the law school that best fits your needs and goals.

-Look for schools that can offer you courses, experiential learning experience, or externships involving insurance law so you can get the most out of your legal degree.
-Ensure you also maintain your grades and begin building a network!
-These two factors will help you land a career post-graduation.
+Look for schools that offer courses, experiential learning experiences, or externships involving insurance law.
+Ensure you also maintain your grades and begin building a network.

 Step Five: Writing the MPRE

-The majority of states require legal students to pass the MPRE before practicing as attorneys.
-This exam ensures they understand the necessary ethical and professional standards lawyers are bound by and how to abide by them.
+Most states require legal students to pass the MPRE before practicing as attorneys.
+This exam ensures they understand the ethical and professional standards lawyers are bound by and how to abide by them.

-Fortunately, this exam is considered to be only moderately difficult.
-Some students are able to ace it on their first try after only a few weeks of practice.
+Fortunately, this exam is only moderately challenging.
+Some students can ace it on their first try after only a few weeks of practice.

 Step Six: Considering an LLM in Insurance Law

 A JD will typically provide you with in-depth but broad legal training.
-You will learn about the most common legal specialities and will be equipped with an adequate amount of training and skills to practice law independently.
+You will learn about the most common legal specialties and be equipped with adequate training and skills to practice law independently.

-However, some lawyers want to increase their expertise in one legal area and pursue an LLM to do so.
-A one-year LLM in Insurance Law can also provide you with more credibility and qualifications, making you a more desirable employee!
+However, some lawyers want to increase their expertise in one legal area and pursue an LLM.
+A one-year LLM in Insurance Law can also give you more credibility and qualifications, making you a desirable employee.

 Step Seven: Passing the Bar Exam

-After completing the necessary educational requirements to become an insurance lawyer, the final step to prove you’re ready for a legal career is passing the bar exam.
+After completing the necessary educational requirements to become an insurance lawyer, passing the bar exam is the final step to prove you’re ready for a legal career.
 This exam will test a range of competencies to ensure you can safely and effectively practice law in your state.

 Insurance Law Salary and Career Outlook